EMI-Group/evox/README.md

 ## 📝 Citing EvoX

-If EvoX has propelled your research or projects, consider citing our work:
+If you use EvoX in your research and want to cite it in your work, please use:
 ```
 @article{evox,
   title = {{EvoX}: {A} {Distributed} {GPU}-accelerated {Framework} for {Scalable} {Evolutionary} {Computation}},